gourav-prateek-sharma/gourav-prateek-sharma.github.io/_pages/about.md

 I have done my masters in Optoelectronics and Optical communications from IIT Delhi in 2017 and bachleors in Electronics and Communication Engineering from NIT Srinagar in 2015.

 ## Research interests
-My research is primarily in the area of Time-sensitive Networking ([TSN](https://www.wikiwand.com/en/Time-Sensitive_Networking)) and Deterministic Networking ([DetNet](https://www.wikiwand.com/en/Deterministic_Networking)) and its integration with wireless technologies (e.g., WiFi and 5G URLLC).
-In particular, I am interested in employing data-driven methods for latency characterization of RAN network for seamless integration with TSN.
+My research is primarily in the area of Time-sensitive Networking ([TSN](https://www.wikiwand.com/en/Time-Sensitive_Networking)) and Deterministic Networking ([DetNet](https://www.wikiwand.com/en/Deterministic_Networking)) and their integration with wireless technologies (e.g., WiFi and 5G URLLC).
+In particular, I am interested in employing data-driven methods for latency characterization of RAN for its seamless integration with TSN.
 Currently, I am exploring these research topics within the context of an EU research project called [DETERMINISTIC6G](https://deterministic6g.eu/).

 ## Contact
 If you have any questions or would like to discuss potential collaboration opportunities, please feel free to drop me an [email](mailto:gpsharma@kth.se).
 I'm always open to new ideas and collaborations in the above mentioned research areas.